 Craig is recognized as a leading practitioner in real estate, telecommunications and renewable energy.
 A member of the firm’s Real Estate practice group, Craig’s practice encompasses a broad range of sophisticated commercial real estate matters–many at the forefront of Boston’s burgeoning growth.
 As a trusted advisor to clients, Craig counsels institutional property owners, developers, tenants, lenders, and investors in sales and acquisitions, permitting, leasing, and financing transactions.

 In his telecommunications practice, Craig is seen as a go-to attorney representing wireless carriers in connection with all aspects of their network development activities.
-Craig has counseled wireless clients in connection with site acquisition and municipal permitting work throughout New England and New York.
+Craig has counseled wireless clients regarding site acquisition and municipal permitting work throughout New England and New York.
 He successfully challenged the decisions of municipalities in approximately 70 cases under the Federal Telecommunications Act of 1996.
-He has represented wireless carriers in connection with national build-to-suit, tower disposition, and sale-lease back transactions.
+He has represented wireless carriers in connection with national build-to-suit, tower disposition, and sale-leaseback transactions.

 Craig also founded Prince Lobel Renewables, which offers hands-on legal and project management services to property owners, developers, businesses, cities, and towns that are planning a renewable energy project.
 Prince Lobel Renewables has assisted clients in the planning, development, financing, and construction of dozens of solar energy projects ranging from 40 kW to 2 MW throughout New England.